 Edward Teller, the inventor of the hydrogen bomb, who pushed like crazy to get the U.S. government to build it and openly advocated nuking the U.S.S.R.
 Also advocated building a tunnel across America using nukes to do the mining.
 Once used a nuclear test to light his cigar (a man could get cancer doing a thing like that).

-He was also the main push behind the Excalibur system — a nuclear bomb pumped gamma/x-ray laser, an advanced version could fire at hundreds of targets simultaneously.
-While the principle works, SDI as a whole was doomed to sink long before they dealt with inevitable technical problems, including independently aiming a hundred of lasing wires.
+He was also the main push behind the Excalibur system — a nuclear bomb pumped gamma/x-ray laser.
+An advanced version could fire at hundreds of targets simultaneously.
+While the principle works, SDI as a whole was doomed to sink long before they dealt with inevitable technical problems, including independently aiming a hundred lasing wires.